enterstudio/training-dlc/README.md

 json-server hosts a json db on port 3000.
 Data is stored in db.json.

-REST endpoints for a posts collection are provided
+REST endpoints for a customers collection are provided
-* GET /posts
+* GET /customers
-* POST /posts
+* POST /customers
-* GET /posts/:id
+* GET /customers/:id
-* PUT /posts/:id
+* PUT /customers/:id
-* DELETE /posts/:id
+* DELETE /customers/:id